gaj23/careerdevjournal/mod1wk2.md

 ## Values mapping
 Pull out 5 values for each bullet below from this list:
 Always valued:
--
+- Mental Stimulation
--
+- Family
--
+- Growth
--
+- Self-discipline
--
+- Respect for people
 Often valued:
--
+- Environment
--
+- Sincerity
--
+- Humility
--
+- Joy
--
+- Efficiency
 Sometimes valued:
--
+- Work Alone
--
+- Truth
--
+- Loyalty
--
+- Pride
--
+- Connection
 Seldom valued:
--
+- Success
--
+- Tranquility
--
+- Competition
--
+- Aesthetics
--
+- Legacy
 Reflect:
->
+> When reading through the ones I pulled out from the list, I find myself asking, what's the different between pride and success?
+Obviously, because I put them in different areas, I delineate between the two.
+But I struggle to articulate the difference.

 1. What do these values tell you about yourself?
->
+> I found that limiting my always valued to just five was difficult.
+Most of the values listed in "often" (with the exception of efficiency) I say I *always* value.
+I realized that my thinking is very much split between things I care about and things I just don't.
+The sometimes valued list?
+Yeah, even those I don't really care about.
+There's a bit of gray area, but not much, in terms of my values.

 ## Workview & Lifeview
 1. Summarize what good, worthwhile work means to you (Tip: this is NOT about what work you want to do but about why work matters to you):
 > Work that allows me space to take care of myself as much as it allows me to take care of others.
 Work that is actionable and creates changes in a reasonable timeframe.
 Work that recognizes achievements in many ways, especially work that is not necessarily defined in monetary ways.
+Work that allows me to learn from others and teach others in the workspace itself and through community outreach.

 2. Lifeview: summarize what you value in life; what matters to you?
+  > Time with family and those I love is incredibly important to me.
+My biggest struggle so far in Turing is having to put this investment first, before time with them.
  - Where do your views on work and life complement each other?
   - >
  - Where do they clash?